weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 $ curl [WEAVIATE URL]/v1/.well-known/openid-configuration
 ```

-### How to use
+## How to use

 OIDC authentication requires obtaining a valid token from the token issuer so that it can be sent in the header of any request to Weaviate.
 This applies to both REST and GraphQL requests.

 The OIDC standard allows for many different methods *(flows)* of obtaining a token.
 The appropriate method can vary depending on your situation, including configurations at the token issuer, and your requirements.

 While it is outside the scope of our documentation to cover every OIDC authentication flow, some possible options are to:
+- Use the `client credentials flow` for machine-to-machine authorization.
+(Note that this will authorize an app, rather than a particular user.)
 - Use the `resource owner password flow` for trusted applications.
   - You can use Weaviate Cloud Services / WCS (`https://auth.wcs.api.semi.technology/`) as the token issuer using the `resource owner password flow`.
   - Weaviate's Python client directly supports this method.